 will be using Librecore as upstream.
 This will be covered in my

 upcoming FOSDEM talk too.
 We have been quite public about this

 already, on the Libreboot bug tracker.

-I would also like to point out, that so far Raptor Engineering has
+I would also like to point out, that so far Raptor Engineering has not

-most memory modules.
 It took 6 months after the initial release of the KGPE-D16 source code

 for them to make memory initialization work, and even now raminit only

 works with a few modules.